tembo-io/website/docs/tembo-cloud/try-extensions-locally.md

 ## Start Postgres using Docker

-- You can start a Postgres container locally like this
+- You can start a Postgres container locally like this:
 ```
 docker run -d -it --name local-tembo -p 5432:5432 --rm quay.io/tembo/tembo-local
 ```